ward98/Programming-for-Social-Science/README.md

  ### What files are in this repository?
  1. Model.py - Main file of code.
- 1. Agent Framework.py - Giving agents a key defined set of rules to determine their behaviour.
+ 1. AF.py - Giving agents a key defined set of rules to determine their behaviour.
  1. LICENSE - The licensing laws of this repository.
  1. in.txt - The environment agents will interact with.